What is Authorised Capital of a Company?

 In simplest terms, it is the maximum amount of capital that company can raise.
 You need to decide this capital limit while submitting the MOA.
 With that said, post company incorporation, if you feel the need to increase authorised capital, you can apply for the same on MCA portal.

-Issued Capital
+Issued capital

 Now that you know what is authorised capital, you can understand issued capital.
-It is the part of the capital that company issues to the subscribers and shareholders.
+It is the part of the capital that the company issues to the subscribers and shareholders.
 Generally, a company does not issue the entire amount of authorised capital at once.
 In such cases, issued capital will be less than the authorised capital.
 If a company issues all the shares, the authorised capital and issued capital are the same.

 Subscribed capital